ymdatta/DollarBot/docs/helper.md

 10. def getMonthFormat():
 This functions returns the month format used in the bot.

+11. def getplot():
+This functions returns the different plots used in the bot.
+These are defined the same file.

 # How to run this feature?
 Once the project is running(please follow the instructions given in the main README.md for this), please type /add into the telegram bot.